vashishthdoshi/rel-ai-able-modelcheck/README.md

 ## Larger Interface

-This GitHub repository is part of a larger interface available [here](<figma>).
+This GitHub repository is part of a larger interface available [here](https://www.figma.com/design/RscbuGdIkKUeYIRttQDe3y/PIL-Prototype-Design-(FINAL)?node-id=19-2&node-type=frame&t=UQGstsrZyB9uHryP-0).
 The general purpose of the interface is to tie together the knowledge base in AI Risk Mitigation, the regulations and frameworks already in place for AI in the US like `<framework 01>`, `<framework 02>`, `<framework 03>`, and mapping technical benchmarks to those regulations.
 The interface allows developers to:

 - Test AI solutions locally during development.
 - Access a guidebook for AI Red-Teaming and risk mitigation for whatever stage of the AI lifecycle your product may be in.